-That respect came after the American colonies were granted independence and Washington, the head of the Continental Army, ceded his power and resigned rather than take the country by force.
-The King called Washington "the greatest man of the age."
+That respect came after the American colonies were granted independence, and Washington, the head of the Continental Army, ceded his power and resigned rather than take the country by force.
+The king called Washington "the greatest man of the age."

 That portrait has become one of the most iconic of our first president.
 A copy was hung in the East Room of the White House at the end of John Adams' presidency, where it remains today.
 The original is owned by the U.S. National Portrait Gallery.

-Landsdowne called Washington "the Greatest Man Living."
+Lansdowne called Washington "the Greatest Man Living."

 Washington is one of six American presidents who have statues or memorials in London.
 The others are Presidents Abraham Lincoln, Franklin D. Roosevelt, Dwight D. Eisenhower, John F. Kennedy and Ronald Reagan.